beernardoc/IES/Lab1/README.md

 - `$ mvn package`
 - `$ mvn exec:java -Dexec.mainClass="pt.ua.deti.WeatherStarter"`

-### K) Alterando a implementação para receber o código da cidade como um parâmetro na linha de comando e imprimir as informações da previsão de forma mais completa e amigável ao usuário.
+#### K) Change the implementation to receive the city code as a parameter in the command line and print the forecast information in a more complete and user-friendly way.

-- Exemplo: `mvn exec:java -Dexec.mainClass="pt.ua.deti.WeatherStarter" -Dexec.args="100"`
+- Exemplo: mvn exec:java -Dexec.mainClass="pt.ua.deti.WeatherStarter" `-Dexec.args="100"`

 Isso permitirá que o usuário receba informações sobre a cidade com o código 100.